Useful information on the topic of coins in Switzerland is available on this page.

 Silver coins

-As per 1 April 1971, the following silver coins were withdrawn from circulation.
-The Swiss National Bank continues to exchange them at face value.
+The following silver coins were withdrawn from circulation on 1 April 1971.
+The SNB continues to exchange them at full nominal value.

 - 5-franc coins (including commemorative coins) minted between 1931 and 1967 and in 1969